-- Club finances correctly managed so as to avoid unnecessary loss - Image: Image: Complete the second seco
+- Club finances correctly managed so as to avoid unnecessary loss - Legal Obligations are complied with.

 The law does not recognise a club or association as having any legal existence in its own name unless it is incorporated by law.

 There is no legal necessity for a sport or recreation organisation to become incorporated if it remains a voluntary association.
 However, remaining unincorporated does leave the organisation in a difficult situation in regard to the law.
 If an association is not incorporated, legal rights and obligations can fall on to individual members.